 What about the pre-wrath position that says believers will not be raptured until part way through the Tribulation?

 The “pre-wrath” doctrine says that the Rapture occurs in the midst of Daniel’s 70th Week.
-It is based on the view that the church is to be kept from God’s wrath and the wrath is limited to the last half of the seven-year Tribulation, beginning when the Antichrist sets himself up in the Jewish temple as God.
+It is based on the view that the church is to be kept from God’s wrath and the wrath is limited to the very last part of the seven-year Tribulation when the seven vial judgments are poured out.

-I believe this position is wrong for three reasons, chiefly.
+I reject this position for three reasons, chiefly.

 First, the doctrine of the imminency of the Rapture refutes this view.
 See Mt.
 24:42, 44; 25:13; Mr. 13:32-37; Ro.
 13:12; Php.
 3:20; 4:5; 1 Th.
 1:9-10; 5:4-9; Tit.
 2:12-13; Jas.
 5:8-9; 1 Pe.
 4:7.
 If the church age believer is not taken away until part way through Daniel’s 70th Week, he would know the time of the Rapture precisely, almost to the day, because he would see the events unfold during the first half of Daniel’s 70th week.
 He would see the Antichrist come on the scene with his peace program.
-He would see the “Middle East problem” seeming solved and the building of the Third Temple.
+He would see the “Middle East problem” seemingly solved.
+He would see the building of the Third Temple.
 He would see the Two Witnesses preaching in Jerusalem.
-He would see the judgments of Revelation 6, etc.
+He would see the judgments of Revelation 6, the preaching of the 144,000 of Revelation 7, etc.